A Decade of Discovery Enabled by PeakForce Tapping

 In December 2009, a new mode for atomic force microscopy was introduced – PeakForce Tapping.
 Since then it has been widely adopted in a broad range of research fields, outpacing all other recently developed AFM modes in research impact and productivity.
 PeakForce Tapping and its associated modes ScanAsyst, PeakForce QNM, PeakForce TUNA, PeakForce KPFM, and PeakForce SECM, have been cited in more than 4,000 peer-reviewed publications over the last ten years, with over 30% of these publications in the top 10% of journals.
 In this webinar we will select from this vast repository of publications to review the impact of PeakForce Tapping on today's science.
 In particular, we will examine how the measurement of mechanical and electrical properties at the nanoscale have led to new discoveries and insights into material behavior.

-Dr. Bede Pittenger is a Senior Staff Development Scientist in the AFM Unit of Bruker's Nano Surfaces business.
-He received his PhD in Physics from the University of Washington (Seattle, WA) in 2000 and has worked with scanning probe microscopes for 25 years, building systems, developing techniques, and studying properties of materials at the nanoscale.
-His work includes more than thirty publications and four patents on various techniques and applications of scanning probe microscopy.
+Dr. Bede Pittenger is a Senior Staff Development Scientist in the AFM Unit of Bruker's Nano Surfaces Business.
+He received his PhD in Physics from the University of Washington (Seattle, WA) in 2000, but has worked with scanning probe microscopes for 25 years, building systems, developing techniques, and studying properties of materials at the nanoscale.
+His work includes more than thirty publications and three patents on various techniques and applications of scanning probe microscopy.
 Dr. Pittenger's interests span topics from interfacial melting of ice, to mechanobiology of cells and tissues, to the nanomechanics of polymers and composites.